Configuration

 Assume root user.

-When you are the root user, type vault secrets enable kmip.
+When you are the root user, type

 You will then need to configure the Hashicorp Vault secrets engine with the desired kmip listener address.

-Enter vault write kmip/config listen_addrs=0.0.0.0:5696.
+vault write kmip/config listen_addrs=0.0.0.0:5696

-Enter vault write -f kmip/scope/*scope_name* to create the scope that will be used to define the allowed operations a role can perform.
+to create the scope that will be used to define the allowed operations a role can perform.

 Note

-To view your scopes you have created you can enter vault list kmip/scope.
+To view your scopes you have created you can enter vault list kmip/scope

-Enter vault write kmip/scope/*scope_name*/role/*role_name* operation_all=true to define the role for the scope.
-In our example the role of admin is for the scope edb.
+to define the role for the scope.
+In our example the role ofadmin

 Generate Client Certificates